AKSuman733/LMS_Main_repo/Readme.md

 Its the main repo of LMS-project.
--Interns push yours code to "Fromtend" branch
+-Interns push yours code to "Frontend" branch